Clear-Vision

 Clear-Vision is a Japanese EDTV (Extended Definition TV) television system introduced in the 1990s, that improves audio and video quality while remaining compatible with the existing broadcast standard.
 Developed to improve analog NTSC, it adds features like progressive scan, ghost cancellation and widescreen image format.
-A similar system named PALPlus was develop in Europe with the goal of improving analog PAL broadcasts.
+A similar system named PALplus was developed in Europe with the goal of improving analog PAL broadcasts.

 The initial version of the system was called IDTV (Improved Definition Television, or SuperNTSC) and was based on advanced signal processing on TV receivers.
 This allowed improvements such as progressive scan, ghost cancellation (reducing the effects of multipath propagation) and NTSC luminance and chroma crosstalk reduction (by way of filtering), without requiring any extra information being broadcast.
 These early studies were done by NTV, under the direction of the MPT (Ministry of Post and Telecommunications) and the BTA (Broadcasting Technology Association).

 This early standard was published as ITU-R recommendation BT.797 - "CLEARVISION".
 Public broadcasting began on NTV in August 1989, under the name of EDTV-I or "Clear-Vision", ending on July 24, 2011.

 Tests for an updated system known as EDTV-II or "Wide-aspect Clear-vision" started in 1994.
 EDTV-II supported 480p progressive scan, wide-screen and digital audio.
 Public broadcasting began in July 1995 by NTV.
 The standard was published as ARIB STD-B9 - "Direct Coding for EDTV-II Television Signal" in 1997 and as ITU BT.1298 - "Enhanced wide-screen NTSC TV transmission system".